Common Management Admission Test: Format

 There are 25 questions in each section.
-While each correct answer carries four marks, each wrong answer will carry one negative marking.
+While each correct answer carries four marks, each wrong answer carries carry one negative marking.

-AICTE has now decided to conduct CMAT in Foreign Countries for facilitating eligible NRIs/PIOs and foreign nationals to appear in CMAT for seeking admission in institutions in India following CMAT merit list for 2014-15 under special provisions defined in AICTE Approval Process and against all vacancies left after completion of centralized admission in management institutions.
+AICTE has now decided to conduct CMAT in foreign countries for facilitating eligible NRIs/PIOs and foreign nationals to appear in CMAT for seeking admission in institutions in India following CMAT merit list for 2014-15 under special provisions defined in AICTE Approval Process and against all vacancies left after completion of centralized admission in management institutions.

 CMAT Eligibility

 AICTE has certified the qualification criteria to appear for CMAT, which must be fulfilled by every one of the applicants interested in taking this test.
 It must be guaranteed that the applicants must fulfill the qualification conditions of CMAT, before filling the application form.
 Non-fulfillment of the same may lead to disqualification of the candidate regardless of the stage of admission an applicant will be.
 The qualification standards are as under: